 The applicant completes an application form that provides comprehensive information on the applicant’s skills, knowledge and experience, and their plans for the Approved Inspector business including the systems and processes that will underpin the operation of the business.
 The application also requires that a detailed knowledge base is provided which is a demonstration, through practical examples or case studies, of how the knowledge and experience of the applicant equips them for the duties and responsibilities of an Approved Inspector.
 The knowledge base addresses five key areas:

-• Legislation and Law
+• Building Control Legislation and Associated Requirements

 • Structural Design